-When manual therapies begin to do their work, the body initiates a healing response and this transformation can momentarily manifest some intense sensations.
+When manual therapies are employed, the body initiates a healing response and this can momentarily manifest some intense sensations.
 Ones that are near impossible to describe.
 The body’s language takes time to learn, enough to interpret what it has to say.
 There are some wonderfully delightful sensations – that give you the head tingles, make you sigh in relief or send you off to la-la land.
 Accompanied by other more intense sensations.
 Spots that when palpated with presence, patience, and precision – hurts so good!
 (Why the “No Pain, No Gain” Mindset Won’t Serve You in Bodywork)

 I think we inherently know when pain is therapeutic and when it is causing injury.
 Hurts good vs. hurts bad.
 Such as exercise vs. a repetitive motion injury.
 The techniques aren’t so painful that you necessarily want the therapy to stop (or least they shouldn’t be).
 In fact, you may NOT want the body worker to stop pressing at all.
 Not until the tension reaches its release point.